- Health systems strengthening

 - Research Disciplines

-Sarah has more than 40 published papers to date and well over $1m in grant funding.
+Sarah has more than 40 published papers to date and well over $2m in grant funding including two current NHMRC grants, investigating rural community participation in oral health service development and case studies of Indigenous primary health care centres able to improve dramatically in response to CQI activites.
 She currently supervises 11 students at Doctoral level and 3 Honours students.
 Methodologically her strengths are in the use of participatory/action research methodologies and mixed methods to design, implement and evaluate new programs or health services.
-She has a research interest in community participation in rural health service development, and in community/health sector partnerships in rural areas.

-In partnership with La Trobe University Rural Health School and Townsville Mackay Medicare Local she holds a current NHMRC partnership grant investigating rural community participation in oral health service development.
-Her particular focus is on collaborating to improve equity in health care services for underserved populations, particularly rural, remote and Indigenous populations, and on training a health workforce with appropriate knowledge, attitudes and skills for this purpose.
-She is a current Director, Townsville Mackay Medicare Local (TMML) and member of the National Technical Advisory Group for Health Workforce Australia.
+Sarah's particular focus is on collaborating to improve equity in health care services for underserved populations, particularly rural, remote and Indigenous populations, and on training a health workforce with appropriate knowledge, attitudes and skills for this purpose.
+She is a current Director, Townsville Mackay Medicare Local (TMML) and member of the National Technical Advisory Group for Health Workforce Australia and the World Health Organisation Technical Working Group on Assessment Tools in Health Professional Education.

 - 2012 - Finalist, Ron Harden Innovation in Medical Education International Award – Presented for THEnet on development and piloting of the common evaluation framework